 If you enter IDs into the DGID list, then they will be sent to the server.
 The server will link the specified DGIDs/rooms if it supports this functionality.
 Note that the server may override the Room number setting if the DGID list is not empty.

-The FCS connector is a C4FM connector, but it supports DMR, D-STAR $^{\circ}$ , NXDN $^{\circ}$ and P25 cross modes.
+The FCS connector is a C4FM connector, but it supports DMR, NXDN® and P25 cross modes, and D-STAR® with the openSPOT4 Pro.